Coulomb branch algebras via symplectic cohomology: Floer theory over a family, pull-back and push-forward

 \begin{defn} The Floer cochain complex of $(\eta,H)$ is defined to be

 where the sum is taken over all generators $\vec{x}=(c,x)$ of $(\eta,H)$. \end{defn} We often suppress the coefficient field and denote the group by $CF^*(P,H,\eta)$.
 We can define a $\mathbb{Z}$-grading on $CF^*(P,H,\eta)$ as follows.
 Since we assume that $c_1(TM)=0$, we can and will fix once and for all a homotopy class of trivialization of the canonical bundle of $M$.
 We then choose a symplectomorphism identifying $M$ with a reference fibre of $P$.
 The structure group of the bundle $P \to B$ is $G$, which is connected, so it acts trivially on the homotopy class of the trivialization of the canonical bundle.
 Therefore, by taking parallel transport from the reference fibre, we get a well-defined homotopy class of trivialization of the canonical bundle on all other fibres.
-We define the grading of $\vec{x}=(c,x)$ to be the sum of the Morse grading of $c$ and the Floer grading of $x$, where the Floer grading of $x$ is the Conley-Zehnder index of $x$ with respect to the homotopy class of trivialization of the canonical bundle of the fibre $M$ over $c$.
+We define the grading $|\vec{x}|$ of $\vec{x}=(c,x)$ to be

+where the right hand side is the sum of the Morse grading of $c$ and the Floer grading of $x$, where the Floer grading of $x$ is the {\it cohomological} Conley-Zehnder index of $x$ with respect to the homotopy class of trivialization of the canonical bundle of the fibre $M$ over $c$ (see \cite[Definition 1.4.3 and Remark 1.4.4]{Ab15}).
 Finally, the Novikov variable $q$ will be of degree zero.

 \begin{rem} The $\mathbb{Z}$-grading on $CF^*(P,H,\eta)$ depends (only) on the homotopy class of trivialization of the canonical bundle of $M$ as well as the symplectomorphism identifying $M$ with the reference fibre of $P$. \end{rem}